rovyo/FastFlags-Collective/README.md

 <h6 align="center">Before considering joining this server, I feel compelled to offer a cautionary note.
 It appears to be frequented by individuals whose behavior may not align with your expectations or comfort level.
 While I won't dissuade you if you're genuinely interested, it's important to be aware that the community might not be what you're accustomed to.
 Exercise caution and discretion before proceeding.</h6>

+<h6 align="center">You should just avoid these type of people trust me its not good for you, I recommend you leaving if you are already in this server.</h6>

 ### Graphical Settings:
 1. **Rainbow Rendering:**
 ```json